 Many adults are dealing with the exhausting effects of sleep apnea, but too often, they don't realize what's causing the problem.
 Are you one of the 18 million American adults suffering from sleep apnea?
 If so, you may also be dealing with chronic headaches, fatigue, snoring, depression, and other side effects.
 You deserve relief and a full night’s sleep, every single night.
-Dr. Heim can work with your sleep physician for sleep apnea treatment in Glastonbury with a removable oral appliance for mild to moderate obstructive sleep apnea.
+Dr. Heim can work with your sleep physician for sleep apnea treatment in Glastonbury, CT with a removable oral appliance for mild to moderate obstructive sleep apnea.

 Sleep apnea often goes undiagnosed.
 If you suffer from chronic snoring in addition to fatigue, irritability, confusion, and the inability to complete everyday tasks, sleep apnea may be to blame.